guttih/voffcon/docs/device-setup.md

         Subnet mask     : The subnet mask it is on.
         SSID            : Service set identifier of the wifi network the device will be connecting to.
         SSID password   : The password to your wifi network.
+  4. Add the collected information to lines 10 - 16 of the Device Server program (.ino file).
+  5. Compile and send the Device Server program to the device.

+  Now the device has been setup and we can tell the Node server how to connect to it.

+ps.
-If you want to develop the device server further you can get [documentation](http://esp8266.github.io/Arduino/versions/2.2.0/doc/libraries.html) for the ESP8266 Community libraries.
+If you want to develop the Device server further you can get [documentation](http://esp8266.github.io/Arduino/versions/2.2.0/doc/libraries.html) for the ESP8266 Community libraries.